tx0c/svelte-site/routes/blog/matters-lab-announces-zusocial-hacker-house.md

 author: Matters Lab
 imgCover: >-
   https://images.mirror-media.xyz/publication-images/-ujbBOPbSe5He8TWVf_05.jpg?height=2400&width=2400
+summary: >-
-  Matters Lab, Mask Network, and Social Layer Announce the Launch of ZuSocial Hacker House in Collaboration with Zuzalu
+  Matters Lab has teamed up with Mask Network and Social Layer to launch the ZuSocial Hacker House in Istanbul from November 5th to 19th.
+This 14-day program, part of ZuConnect by Zuzalu and aligned with DevConnect, aims to unify Ethereum’s top developers, researchers, and fortify ties within the decentralized community.
 categories:
   - Zuzalu
   - Decentralized Social